smartcontractkit/chainlink/integration-tests/README.md

 See the [soak_runner](./soak/soak_runner_test.go) for more info on how the tests are run and configured.

+#### Running with custom image
+On each PR navigate to the `integration-tests` job, here you will find the images for both chainlink-tests and core.
+In your env file you need to replace:

+`ENV_JOB_IMAGE="image-location/chainlink-tests:<IMAGE_SHA>"`

+`CHAINLINK_IMAGE="public.ecr.aws/chainlink/chainlink"`

+`export CHAINLINK_VERSION="<IMAGE_SHA>"`

+After all the env vars are exported, run the tests.
+This will kick off a remote runner that will be in charge of running the tests.
+Locally the test should pass quickly and a namespace will be displayed in the output e.g
+`INF Creating new namespace Namespace=soak-ocr-goerli-testnet-957b2`

+#### Logs and monitoring
+- Pod logs: `kubectl logs -n soak-ocr-goerli-testnet-957b2 -c node -f chainlink-0-1`
+- Remote runner logs: `kubectl logs -n soak-ocr-goerli-testnet-957b2 -f remote-runner-cs2as`
+- Navigate to Grafana chainlink testing insights for all logs

 ### Performance

 Currently, all performance tests are only run on simulated blockchains.